 - Advertising a venue is not an easy task.
-Advertising a restaurant, a new local café in a sea of established food places is even more difficult.
+Advertising a restaurant or a new local café in a sea of established food places is even more difficult.

 - Fortunately, the online world and the online customer are the main things you should start with if you want to achieve any success in promoting your delicious food.

-- Start with SEO and the ease of finding you, then concentrate more on what makes you special for the customers and see the wheels turning in the favor of your restaurant's advertising.
+- Start with SEO and the ease of finding you, then concentrate more on what makes you special for the customers and see the wheels turning in the favour of your restaurant's advertising

 Effectively advertising your venue requires knowing where your most valuable customers are looking and having strategies in place so that your venue is top-of-mind when your potential customers are making a decision about where they’d like to eat.